mshajid/CodeCraft/CodeCrafting Corner/Python 101 - Mastering Python Fundamentals/Chapter 1 - Introduction to Python programming/e. Variables.md

 When you run this code, it will display "I am 25 years old."
 Using commas tells Python, "Show me both the text and the value of age."

-#### That's how you can easily show your information in Python using the print() function!
+**That's how you can easily show your information in Python using the print() function!**

 ---

-## Exploring Output-Related Variables

----

-## Understanding Global Variables in Python
+## Global Variables - What Are They?

+Think of it as something that everyone in a family can access and use.
+Imagine having a computer at home that you can use to send emails, write documents, play games, and watch movies.
+This computer serves as our "Global Shared Resource," something available to everyone in the family, including your friends, both when they're visiting and remotely.

+Now, let's explore some examples to gain a clearer understanding of this concept:

+### Sharing a Class Secret

 ---